Federation of Australia: Early opposition

-The individual colonies, Victoria excepted, were somewhat wary of Federation.
+The individual colonies, except Victoria, were somewhat wary of Federation.
 Politicians, particularly those from the smaller colonies, disliked the very idea of delegating power to a national government; they feared that any such government would inevitably be dominated by the more populous New South Wales and Victoria.
 Queensland, for its part, worried that the advent of race-based national legislation would restrict the importing of kanaka labourers, thereby jeopardising its sugar cane industry.

 These were not the only concerns of those resistant to federation.
 Smaller colonies also worried about the abolition of tariffs, which would deprive them of a large proportion of their revenue, and leave their commerce at the mercy of the larger states.
 New South Wales, traditionally free-trade in its outlook, wanted to be satisfied that the federation's tariff policy would not be protectionist.
 Victorian Premier James Service described fiscal union as "the lion in the way" of federation.

 A further fundamental issue was how to distribute the excess customs duties from the central government to the states.
 For the larger colonies, there was the possibility (which never became an actuality) that they could be required to subsidise the struggling economies of Tasmania, South Australia and Western Australia.

 Even without the concerns, there was debate about the form of government that a federation would take.
 Experience of other federations was less than inspiring.
 In particular, the United States had experienced its traumatic civil war.

 The nascent Australian labour movement was less than wholly committed in its support for federation.
 On the one hand, nationalist sentiment was strong within the labour movement and there was much support for the idea of White Australia.
 On the other hand, labour representatives feared that federation would distract attention from the need for social and industrial reform, and further entrench the power of the conservative forces.
 The federal conventions included no representatives of organised labour.
 In fact, the proposed federal constitution was criticised by labour representatives as being too conservative.
 These representatives wanted to see a federal government with more power to legislate on issues such as wages and prices.
 They also regarded the proposed senate as much too powerful, with the capacity to block attempts at social and political reform, much as the colonial upper houses were quite openly doing at that time.

 Religious factors played a small but not trivial part in disputes over whether federation was desirable or even possible.
 As a general rule, pro-federation leaders were Protestants, while Catholics' enthusiasm for federation was much weaker, not least because Parkes had been militantly anti-Catholic for decades (and because the labour movement was disproportionately Catholic in its membership).
-For all that, many Irish could feel an attractive affinity between the cause of Home Rule in Ireland – effectively federalizing the United Kingdom – and the federation of the Australian colonies.
+For all that, many Irish could feel an attractive affinity between the cause of Home Rule in Ireland—effectively federalizing the United Kingdom—and the federation of the Australian colonies.
 Federationists such as Edmund Barton, with the full support of his righthand man Richard O'Connor, were careful to maintain good relations with Irish opinion.